Rebeccals1/cs3560-aI-story-generator/README.md

 - [x] Centralized default handling for character and world creation via factories (prevents null state bugs)

 ## Design Patterns
-- **MVC Architecture**
-  Clear separation between `model/` (story state and domain logic), `view/` (Swing panels and UI components), and `controller/` (application flow and user interaction handling).

-- **Singleton**
+### MVC Architecture
+  The project follows a clear Model–View–Controller (MVC) structure to separate concerns and improve maintainability.

+- **Model:** Domain classes such as StoryModel, StoryStateModel, SceneModel, CharacterModel, and WorldModel represent the story state and business rules.
+These classes are UI-agnostic and focused solely on data and behavior.

+- **View:** Swing UI components (MainFrame, StoryPanel, ChoicePanel, CharacterPanel, etc.) are responsible only for rendering information and collecting user input.
+Views do not contain application logic.

+- **Controller:** MainController coordinates user actions, story progression, asynchronous AI calls, and view updates.
+This keeps application flow centralized and testable.

+This separation allows each layer to evolve independently and enables controller logic to be tested without launching the Swing UI.

+### Singleton
-  `OpenAIClient` provides a single shared HTTP client and configuration loader with retry and timeout handling.
+  - `OpenAIClient` provides a single shared HTTP client and configuration loader with retry and timeout handling.

-- **Builder Pattern**
+### Builder Pattern
-  `PromptBuilder` constructs compact, token-safe AI prompts from character, world, genre, and story state data while enforcing strict JSON output.
+  - `PromptBuilder` constructs compact, token-safe AI prompts from character, world, genre, and story state data while enforcing strict JSON output.

-- **Strategy Pattern**
+### Strategy Pattern
   - `StoryModeStrategy` defines interchangeable storytelling rule sets.
   - `AdultMode` and `ChildFriendlyMode` implement different tone, vocabulary, and content constraints.

-  - Strategies are selected at runtime based on user controls without modifying controller logic.
+Strategies are selected at runtime based on user controls without modifying controller logic.

-- **Factory Pattern**
+### Factory Pattern
-  - `CharacterFactory` centralizes construction of `CharacterModel` objects, ensuring default traits and backstory values are consistently applied.
+  - `CharacterFactory` centralizes the creation of `CharacterModel` objects, ensuring default trait lists and backstory values are consistently applied.
-  - `WorldFactory` centralizes construction of `WorldModel` objects, enforcing default rules and history while keeping domain models simple.
+  - `WorldFactory` centralizes the creation of `WorldModel objects`, enforcing default rules and history while keeping domain models simple and free of construction logic.

-  - Factories remove conditional logic from `MainController` and improve testability.
+These factories remove conditional logic from MainController, reduce null-related bugs, and improve testability by isolating object creation concerns.

-- **Observer-Style UI Updates**
+### Observer-Style UI Updates
   - Asynchronous tasks notify the controller upon completion.
   - The controller updates views dynamically (story text, choices, loading state) without tight coupling.